freeCodeCamp/freeCodeCamp/docs/moderator-handbook.md

 Please make sure you read [our guidelines for contributing](https://contribute.freecodecamp.org/#/), we prioritize contributors following the instructions in our guides.
 Join us in our chat room or the forum if you need help contributing, our moderators will guide you through this.

-Sometimes we may get more than one pull-requests.
+Sometimes we may get more than one pull requests.
 We typically accept the most quality contribution followed by the one that is made first.

 Happy contributing.
 ```